IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/exploring_an_ifc_model.rst

 .. tip::

    Blender's interface is highly customisable.
 Panels, panel types, colours, sizes, and tabs may be edited to suit your workflow.
+If you want a `Hot Pink theme <https://github.com/kame404/Blender-Themes>`__ look no further.

 Navigating a model in 3D
 ------------------------